-- 1.)
-As of July 1, 2011, initial placement of re-employed retired teachers shall be at Level J, and shall advance to the next level in subsequent years. - 2.)
-Effective July 1, 2010, current re-employed retired teachers who were at Step 10 during the 2009-2010 school year will be placed on Level K, and shall advance to the next level in subsequent years in accordance with the movement of other bargaining unit members which is contingent upon negotiated contractual provisions. - 3.)
-Retired teachers rehired in the 2010-2011 school year will remain at Step 10 for 2010-2011, but shall advance to Level K at the beginning of the 2011-2012 school year and shall advance to the next level in subsequent years. - b.
-Any retired teacher who returns to work at a Correct II D or F school shall be paid at Level O while they work at these schools during the time the schools are designated Correct II D or F.
+- 1) As of July 1, 2011, initial placement of re-employed retired teachers shall be at Level J, and shall advance to the next level in subsequent years. - 2) Effective July 1, 2010, current re-employed retired teachers who were at Step 10 during the 2009-2010 school year will be placed on Level K, and shall advance to the next level in subsequent years in accordance with the movement of other bargaining unit members which is contingent upon negotiated contractual provisions. - 3) Retired teachers rehired in the 2010-2011 school year will remain at Step 10 for 2010-2011, but shall advance to Level K at the beginning of the 2011-2012 school year and shall advance to the next level in subsequent years. - b.
+Any retired teacher who returns to work at a Correct II D or F school shall be paid at Level O while they work at these schools during the time the schools are designated Correct II D or F. - 1) If in subsequent years, the school remains a Correct D or F school, the teachers shall advance to the next level. - 2) If in subsequent years, the school does not remain a Correct II D or F school, the teachers shall remain at the Correct II D or F level for one year and if the school maintains the higher grade, the teacher will revert back to the number of levels above "K" that they were above Level P. - Re-employed retired teachers who were at Step 10 during the 2009-2010 school year and advanced to Step 15 during the 2010-2011 school year will be placed on Level P and shall advance to the next level in subsequent years subject to (2) above. - 4) Retired teachers hired in the 2010-2011 school year will remain at Step 15 for 2010-2011, but will advance to Level P at the beginning of the 2011-2012 school year, subject to (2) above. - c.
+Any retired teacher who returns to work with less than ten (10) years of experience (or 15 years of experience for Correct II D or F schools) shall receive credit for each year of full-time public school teaching for which the employee received a satisfactory performance.

-- 1.)
-If in subsequent years, the school remains a Correct D or F school, the teachers shall advance to the next level. - 2.)
-If in subsequent years, the school does not remain a Correct II D or F school, the teachers shall revert back to the number of levels above "K" that they were above Level P. - 3.)
-Re-employed retired teachers who were at Step 10 during the 2009-2010 school year and advanced to Step 15 during the 2010-2011 school year will be placed on Level P and shall advance to the next level in subsequent years subject to (2) above. - 4.)
-Retired teachers hired in the 2010-2011 school year will remain at Step 15 for 2010-2011, but will advance to Level P at the beginning of the 2011-2012 school year, subject to (2) above. - c.
-Any retired teacher who returns to work with less than ten (10) years of experience (or 15 years of experience for Correct II D or F schools) shall receive credit for each year of full-time public school teaching for which the employee received a satisfactory performance. - d.
+- d.
 Advancement for re-employed retirees shall be in accordance with the movement of other bargaining unit member which is contingent upon negotiated contractual provisions. - 3.
 Differential pay/Supplemental activities shall be compensated as set for in Appendices A-1 through A-4 which is incorporated into, and hereby made a part of, this Contract.